shoes/shoes4/README.md

 With all you do, please make sure to write specs as Shoes 4 is developed TDD-style (see the [Running Specs](https://github.com/shoes/shoes4#running-specs) section above).
 So make sure that you don't break any tests  :-)

 If you feel unsure about testing or your implementation just open an issue or a pull request.
 We're happy to help you get your contribution ready to be merged in order to help build Shoes 4!
+In fact we greatly appreciate early pull requests to review code and help you find your way around Shoes4! =)

+It sometimes is also a good way to refactor some code or write some specs in order to get familiar with a project.
+If you want to try this approach you can have a look at our [Code Climate](https://codeclimate.com/github/shoes/shoes4) to find candidates for refactoring or after running the specs locally take a peak into the coverage directory and open index.html - it shows you our current coverage data.
+See something that isn't covered and maybe you can write a spec for it?